-Concerning the UNIX operating system and its associated utilities and libraries, the University adheres to license agreements with IBM, the University of California at Berkeley, and other vendors who redistribute UNIX.
-These license agreements specify the rules under which the University may have access to the source code originally.
+When it comes to the UNIX operating system and its associated utilities and libraries, EIU adheres to license agreements with IBM, Sun Microsystems, the University of California at Berkeley, and other vendors that redistribute UNIX.
+These license agreements specify the rules under which we may have access to the source code in the first place.

-Users with a UNIX system of any kind who want to obtain source access should follow the following rules:
+If you have a UNIX system of any kind and want to obtain source access, please follow these rules:

 - Check with the source-code vendor to determine if an additional vendor license is required.
-Follow the vendor's restrictions on redistributing the vendor's source code. - Source code access for most Sun UNIX systems is provided under agreements between ECN and the Sun Corporation. - When in doubt, users should not assume the right to copy sources from another UNIX system to their own and should contact the SUN license administrator at ECN or the administrator of the system from which they wish to copy the sources before doing so.
+Follow the vendor's restrictions on redistributing the vendor's source code. - o Source code access for most Sun UNIX systems is provided under agreements between EIU and the Sun Corporation. - When in doubt, do not assume you have the right to copy sources from another UNIX system to your own; contact the SUN license administrator at EIU or the administrator of the system from which you wish to copy the sources before doing so.